VinceZK/Logon/README.md

 UI-Logon contains 3 parts:

 1. "ui-logon-angular" is an Angular reusable component.
 You can use it to compose your logon page.
-2. "Identification Apps" contains various Apps which are used to maintain identification objects.
+2. "Identification Apps" contains various Apps which are used to maintain identification objects, which may include users, permissions, profiles, app, app category, and authorization objects.
-You can use these Apps to easily maintain users, permissions, profiles, authorization objects, and so on.
-3. "ui-logon" is a NodeJS component which contains backend routes, authentication, and authorization logic.
+3. "ui-logon" is a NodeJS component which contains backend logic, like routes, authentication, and authorization.

 You can leverage the 3 parts separately or in combinations.